 We never had much trouble in my early times, but when we did, they'd send the scouts to check.
 A chief would say, "Somebody stoled a canoe."
 And maybe he'd send a couple of scouts out.
 The chief decides, and if he decided to send scouts the chief said, "You go out and find that."
 They'd go.
 They worked nights.
 You wouldn't know who they were.
 You never knew.
 Everything was done secretly.
 The scouts just about knew where that problem was, so where did they go?
 They'd go to the nearest settlement.
 They checked.
 Ya, they'd go right to him direct, right to the one they suspected.
 You bet!
 Boy it was just too bad for him if he stole it.
 Ooh, Jesus!!
 There'd be an uprise!

-Two or three canoes of womenfolks'd go right there, cut up the deer, and pick all the berries they wanted to pick.
+Two or three canoes of womenfolks'd go right there, cut up the deer, pick all the berries they wanted to pick, and pack it all home.
 Maybe a scout or two would go with them, to protect them and show them where to go.
 Somebody had to protect the women.
 But the scouts that went had to be married to one of the women.
 No other fellow would go with the women to show them where to go.
 The scouts had to make it sincere.
 They'd take their muskets or bow, in case a bear or something came.
-A bear years ago was vicious.
+A bear years ago could be vicious.

 |to top of page / A-Z index|